-Starting with ThermPH+ !
+Starting with ThermPH+ (now Thermaframe 9 PH)!

 You can find our PHI certificate in the Passive House Component Database.
 You’ll note that ThermPH+ also receives a phA+ rating for Passive House efficiency class, which relates to thermal bridge loss coefficients.
 All U-values are calculated per EN 673.

 This groundbreaking Research & Development project was made possible with the support of Alberta Innovates, for which we’re grateful, as is the whole world!

 Peter Dushenski, GlasCurtain Managing Director, accepting the certificate for the world’s first PHI-certified cold climate curtain wall from Elena Reyes Bernal, Passive House Canada Researcher, at the Passive House Canada Conference at University of Toronto Scarborough on October 17, 2019